 So now that you know the difference and how to remember it, how do you know which one you’ll like?
 Well, even though these wines are from the same variety, there are some distinct differences in style that set them apart.
 Knowing these differences will help you determine whether Pinot Grigio or Pinot Gris is the wine of your dreams:

-• Pinot Gris: more full-bodied, rich, spicy and textured with higher alcohol level.
+- Pinot Gris: more fuller-bodied, rich, and textured generally with a higher alcohol level.
 They sometimes have a hint of sweetness, but more importantly, have ageing potential.
+Sometimes they are also aged in oak.

 Pairing with food